Groups & Scouts

 Enjoy a narrated tour from the comforts of your tour bus.
 Learn about the happenings in the collection areas and tidbits of our history.
 This 45-minute tour costs $60 per bus.
 Request your tour online.

 Our experts are available to present a wide variety of plant, gardening, history and nature-related talks and demonstrations to your community group, garden club or special-interest society.
 Schedule your program by calling 740.323.2355.

 The Dawes Arboretum offers a variety of unique educational programs, called Science Days, to engage your young learners.
 Each 90-minute class is taught by our staff of naturalists and professional educators who specialize in providing hands-on, age appropriate, informative and exciting outdoor education.
 Inquiry-based programs are designed to meet your specific grade-level science curriculum needs and state academic standards.

-Girl Scouts and Boy Scouts can work toward a badge or belt loop while participating in popular activities at The Arboretum.
+Girl Scouts, Cub Scouts and American Heritage Girls can work toward a badge or adventure while participating in popular activities at The Arboretum.
 Observe animal specimens, study plant life, witness maple syrup production, hunt for a geocache, or venture on a day or night hike!

 Dawes is on-the-go!
 See our Outreach page for more information about bringing activities to your school, senior center, or other site.